 About the Sacred Music Staff

-Lawrence W. Lawyer, Associate Director of Sacred Music, has been on the Cathedral sacred music staff since 2006.
+Lawrence W. Lawyer, Director of Sacred Music, has been a member of the Cathedral sacred music staff since 2004.
 A Pi Kappa Lambda graduate of Millikin University and Scarritt Graduate School, he holds degrees in sacred music from both institutions.
+His principal teachers have been Richard Hoffland and Sandra Willets (choral) and Wilma Jensen and Janette Fishell (organ).
 A church organist from the age of 11, he began his ministry playing for daily Masses celebrated with his schoolmates.
-He also serves parishes and religious communities of the metropolitan area as staff organist and festival organist for jubilees.
-Beginning with his appointment by the future Raymond Cardinal Burke as Director of Music at the Cathedral of Saint Joseph the Workman in La Crosse, he has since remained in the upper Midwest, leading a number of well-regarded programs for the Church, serving as a member of two diocesan liturgical commissions, and teaching, adjudicating, and presenting workshops in Roman Catholic liturgy and music.
-As a concert organist, he has given recitals at churches and cathedrals throughout the United States, including the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
-He has been a member of the Conference of Roman Catholic Cathedral Musicians since 1986, and holds numerous professional memberships, including the American Guild of Organists and National Association of Pastoral Musicians.
+A principal facet of his vocation is offering service to religious communities and orders of the metropolitan area.
+Beginning with his appointment as Director of Sacred Music at the Cathedral of Saint Joseph the Workman in La Crosse, he has since remained in the upper Midwest, leading a number of well-regarded programs for the Church, serving as a member of two diocesan liturgical commissions, and teaching, adjudicating, and presenting workshops in Roman Catholic liturgy and music.
+As a concert organist, he has presented recitals at churches and cathedrals throughout the United States, including the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+A member of the Conference of Roman Catholic Cathedral Musicians (CRCCM) since 1986, his professional memberships include the American Guild of Organists and National Association of Pastoral Musicians.

 Chris Ganza is the Cathedral's Choir Director and Organist, as well as the Artistic Director of the Cathedral Concert Series.
 He directs the adult choir, assists in the Cathedral's chorister training program, serves as organist for various sung liturgies, and manages the scheduling and details of the Cathedral's concert series.